Dmitriyrus99/custom-erpnext/ferum_custom/docs/integrations.md

 - The spec mentioned as a potential idea integrating with Google Calendar for scheduling visits.
 - If implemented:

-- When a ServiceRequest gets scheduled (perhaps they set planned start/end times in the request), the system could create a Google Calendar event on a shared calendar (like "Maintenance Schedule") for that time, with the engineer as attendee.
+- When an Issue gets scheduled (perhaps they set planned start/end times in the issue), the system could create a Google Calendar event on a shared calendar (like "Maintenance Schedule") for that time, with the engineer as attendee.

 - Use Google Calendar API to create events.
 - Or simpler, an iCal file could be generated and emailed.